hlp-ai/mt-core/yimt/core/configuration.md

   # files were configured (default: null).
   train_files_weights: null

-  # (optional) File containing the weight of each example (one weight per line).
-  # The loss value of each example is multiplied by its corresponding weight.
-  example_weights: data/toy-ende/weights-train.txt

   # (required for train_end_eval and eval run types).
   eval_features_file: data/toy-ende/src-val.txt
   eval_labels_file: data/toy-ende/tgt-val.txt